Fudan-iGEM/2024-wiki/src/human-practices.md

-Professor Feng firstly denied our plan to measure the content of nickel microparticles by UV spectrophotometry, because the absorption peak of organic compounds is much higher than that of nickel microparticles, which makes it very difficult or even inaccurate to measure the content of nickel particles.
+Professor Feng firstly denied our plan to measure the content of nickel microparticles by [UV spectrophotometry](/fudan/experiments/#ni2-concentration-measurement), because the absorption peak of organic compounds is much higher than that of nickel microparticles, which makes it very difficult or even inaccurate to measure the content of nickel particles.
 He pointed out that this method cannot effectively capture the characteristic absorption peaks of microparticles due to the complex system, and suggested that we use a control group to confirm whether there is interference from the absorption signal of nickel particles.
-In addition, Professor Feng also mentioned that although nickel microparticles are theoretically magnetic, their magnetic properties are very weak, making measurement methods using magnetic separation impractical.
+In addition, Professor Feng also mentioned that although nickel microparticles are theoretically magnetic, their magnetic properties are very weak, making nickel testing methods using magnetic separation impractical.

 Following his further suggestion, we discussed the possibility of using an electron microscope to observe microparticles.
-Electron microscopy can more directly and effectively observe the presence and morphology of nickel microparticles, which is more intuitive than ultraviolet spectrophotometry and avoids the interference of complex environments on measurement results.
+Electron microscopy can more directly and effectively observe the presence and morphology of nickel microparticles, which is more intuitive than ultraviolet spectrophotometry and avoids the interference of complex environments on testing results.
 Professor Feng also emphasized that special attention should be paid to the oxidation state of nickel microparticles, and reminded us to critically analyze the definition and practical application of "zero-valent nickel" mentioned in the literature.
-These suggestions prompted us to re-examine the measurement methods of nickel microparticles and choose more reliable techniques for further experiments.
+These suggestions prompted us to re-examine the testing methods of nickel microparticles and choose more reliable techniques for further experiments.

 <br>